stain/2016-provweek-tavernaprov/README.md

 but for interoperability purposes this flexibility means that PROV is a kind of
-"XML for provenance" - a common language with a predefined semantics, which can be applied in many different ways.
+"XML for provenance" - a common language with a defined [semantics](https://www.w3.org/TR/prov-sem/), but which can be applied in many different ways.

 One interoperability design question for representing computational workflow runs is how much of the